Purpose

 Responsibilities

-• Links to other sites – Parts of CLAS IT may link to other web sites, or to CLAS IT personal web sites (www.clas.ufl.edu/users/).
-CLAS IT does not have any involvement or liability for the contents of such sites, and does not necessarily endorse their contents.
+- Links to other sites – Parts of the CLAS web site may link to other web sites, or to CLAS IT personal web sites (people.clas.ufl.edu).
+CLAS IT does not have any involvement or liability for the contents of such sites.

-• Legal Uses – You agree to use information contained on the CLAS IT site only for legal purposes.
+- Legal Uses – You agree to use information contained on CLAS web sites only for legal purposes.

-• Modification of terms – The University of Florida and/or the College of Liberal Arts & Sciences may change the terms of this agreement at its discretion.
-Major changes to this agreement will be announced on the CLAS IT web site.It is your responsibility to keep informed of any changes to this agreement.
+- Modification of terms – The University of Florida and/or the College of Liberal Arts & Sciences may change the terms of this agreement at its discretion.
+Major changes to this agreement will be announced.